sicchio/DM997X-Thesis-FALL16/dm997X_ms_thesis_syllabus.md

 * our CONTEXT in the specific realm of knowledge we are engaging in and
 * what remains to be an *open question* where we can contribute our voice in the form of a project.

+## Your Commitment to MS Thesis In Digital Media
+Excerpt from the book *Anything You Want* by Derek Sivers

+     No “yes.”
+     Either “HELL YEAH!” or “no.”
+     If you’re not saying “HELL YEAH!” about something, say “no.”
+     When deciding whether to do something, if you feel anything less than “Wow!
+That would be amazing!
+Absolutely!
+Hell yeah!”
+     —then say “no.”

+How are you currently feeling about your thesis project?
+* Yes.
+* Hell Yeah! or
+* No:(

+If you are NOT feeling “Hell Yeah!” about your thesis project, remember your project idea is just that YOURS.
+I highly suggest you read What is Senior Project in Digital Media?, again, AND the required and recommended readings NOW!

+Your thesis project is about the work YOU are and will continue to do, when you are no longer a student.
+You don’t need anyone to whip you to work because you can NOT, not do it.
+You will live, eat, breath, and sleep with this project.
+It is NOT about doing a project for a class or pleasing the Integrated Digital Media faculty.
+It is about you, your ideas, your concerns, your questions and your passion.

+MS Thesis in Digital Media is about demonstrating the maturity, responsibility, and integrity to manage your practice/research/investigation, while having the luxury of constructive critique and feedback from your fellow class mates, faculty, and outside critics.
+Ultimately, your goal is to COMPLETE a project that has a life beyond school, beyond graduation.

 ### PROGRAM GOALS

 The following IDM program goals are reinforced within this course.
 At a graduate level, students will: